Well, it’s been an exciting day here at Hooked on Houses. I just heard from Sarah Susanka, who writes the bestselling Not So Big House books.

-In a chapter called “Mine’s Bigger Than Yours (How Square Footage Became the New Scorecard),” McGinn visited some Starter Castles in Maryland, interviewing their owners to see what, exactly, they do with all that space.
+In Chapter One of House Lust, called “Mine’s Bigger Than Yours (How Square Footage Became the New Scorecard),” McGinn visited some Starter Castles in Maryland, interviewing their owners to see what, exactly, they do with all that space.
 (One woman, when asked how many bedrooms and baths her sprawling house has, is stumped for a minute, and has to stop to count!)

 He wrote, “As these homes proliferated, a whole industry has risen up to draw attention to their alleged shortcomings.
 At the head of this movement stands Sarah Susanka.”